-- Each school may determine the number of students and staff in a classroom based on the classroom size (square footage) while maximizing space between all individuals. - Maximize space between seating and desks.
-Distance teacher and other staff desks at least 6 feet away from student and other staff desks.
-Maintaining a minimum of 3 feet between student chairs is strongly recommended.
-A range of physical distancing recommendations have been made nationally and internationally, from 3 feet to 6 feet.
-Considerations for schools implementing a shorter physical distancing policy between students: focus on high mask adherence (see physical distancing exemption on page 4)-if there are doubts about mask adherence, consider more robust physical distancing practices; consider enhancing other mitigation layers, such as stable groups or ventilation; maintain 6 feet of distancing as much as possible during times when students or staff are not masked (e.g., due to eating or drinking). - Consider ways to establish separation of students through other means if practicable, between desks, partitions between desks, markings on classroom floors to promote distancing or arranging desks in a way that minimizes face-to-face contact. - Under no circumstances should distance between student chairs be less than 3 feet unless physical distancing waived see page 4). - To the extent possible, keep students in the same space and in cohorts and stable groups as small and consistent as practicable, keeping the same students and teacher or staff with each group to the greatest extent practicable and minimize the mixing of student groups throughout the day. - Implement procedures for turning in assignments to minimize contact. - Limit nonessential visitors, volunteers and activities involving other groups at the same time. - Limit communal activities where practicable.
+- Each school may determine the number of students and staff in a classroom based on the classroom size (square footage) while maximizing space between all individuals. - If determined necessary by Principal to accommodate more students who need in-person instruction in a classroom, recent evidence indicates that in-person instruction can occur safely without minimum physical distancing requirements when other mitigation strategies (e.g. masking strong recommendations, vaccination or public health policies based on CDC community levels of COVID-19 infection) are implemented.
+This is consistent with CDC K-12 School Guidance - To the extent possible, keep students in the same space and in cohorts and stable groups as small and consistent as practicable, keeping the same students and teacher or staff with each group to the greatest extent practicable and minimize the mixing of student groups throughout the day. - Implement procedures for turning in assignments to minimize contact. - Limit nonessential visitors, volunteers and activities involving other groups at the same time. - Limit communal activities where practicable.
 Alternatively, stagger use, properly space occupants and disinfect in between uses. - Consider use of non-classroom space for instruction, including regular use of outdoor space, weather permitting.